chtrinh/downloadable/README.markdown

 ## SUMMARY
 A Spree extension: allows for downloadable products that are served from your own server.
 Options include zipping multiple files for downloads, download limits, and emails links.
 Using the paperclip plugin, this should be already installed from spree installation.

-## WARNING
-       - Either wait for the next release of the spree gem or consider using the source.
-         Currently downloadable requires new extension changes made in the spree source.
-         Thanks dreamcat4
+Currently working for spree gem 0.8.5.
+If you are working on source, take a look at the "master" branch.

 ## QUICK START
 1. script/extension install git://github.com/chtrinh/downloadable.git